SarfrazAHd/simpleRepos/Docker/Docker Basics.md

 # Building image from Dockerfile

-	command:  docker  build  -t ''image name in lowercase" : "Tage" and  '' location of  Dockerfile"
+	>>  docker  build  -t ''image name in lowercase" : "Tage" and  '' location of  Dockerfile"

 	# -t for specifying Tag